King's Gambit

 The King's Gambit is one of the oldest documented openings, appearing in the earliest of chess books, Luis Ramírez de Lucena's Repetición de Amores y Arte de Ajedrez (1497).
 It was examined by the 17th-century Italian chess player Giulio Cesare Polerio.
 It is considered an opening characteristic of Romantic chess, known for giving rise to extremely and unusual positions.
-The King's Gambit was one of the most popular openings until the late 19th century, when improvements in defensive technique led to its decline in popularity; however, it retains significant play, especially at the amateur level.
+It was one of the most popular openings until the late 19th century, when improvements in defensive technique led to a decline in popularity.